 Library and Information Services (LIS) supports teaching, scholarship, and innovation at Mitchell College through proactive, student-centered services.
-The library is a space for students to explore new ideas through their individual learning styles and provides supportive technology and information resources.
+The library is a space for students to research, study, collaborate, and relax in a fully-staffed and supportive environment.

-As part of the College's Ability Based Education model, LIS actively promotes the development of lifelong learning skills by empowering students with the abilities to find, evaluate, and use information efficiently, effectively, critically, and ethically in support of Information and Communication Technology (ICT) literacy.
+LIS actively promotes the development of lifelong learning skills by empowering students with the abilities to find, evaluate, and use information efficiently, effectively, critically, and ethically.
+Our focus on Information and Communication Technology (ICT) literacy directly supports the College's Ability Based Education model.